jaspector

 Minimum 72-hour notice is required; no work on Sundays or legal holidays

-Typical inspection sequence: Residential and commercial sequences are published, including footing, foundation, backfill, slab, rough, framing, energy, drywall or close-up, sprinkler, trade rough-ins, trade finals, and final building inspection
+Typical sequence: Residential and commercial sequences are published, including footing, foundation, backfill, slab, rough, framing, energy, drywall or close-up, sprinkler, trade rough-ins, trade finals, and final building inspection

 Most construction work requires permits; applicants are told to contact Community Development for permit determinations.

+Building permit fees in Radnor, PA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential certificate of occupancy for new construction $50; zoning permit for fences and small accessory structures $75; one-fixture plumbing alteration minimum $35.
 Fees are calculated as: Residential new one and two-family dwellings and residential additions/alterations/repairs $20 per $1,000; commercial new buildings $30 per $1,000 up to $50,000 then $20 per additional $1,000; commercial alterations $50 first $1,000 then $25 per additional $1,000.
 Plan check fee: Electrical plan review by third party $75 per hour; many other permit categories embed permit/inspection pricing rather than separate plan check.

-1. Confirm permit need with Community Development; construction permits are required for most work and all contractors must be licensed.
+To apply for a building permit in Radnor, PA, follow these steps: 1.
+Confirm permit need with Community Development; construction permits are required for most work and all contractors must be licensed.
 2. Submit two sets of permit applications and two sets of plans, plus engineered or architectural plans where required.
 3. Submit all subcontractor permit applications together with the building permit application.
 4. Pay permit fees, including the UCC surcharge on covered permits.
 5. Schedule required inspections and obtain final approval or certificate of occupancy.

-Inspections can be scheduled via: 610-688-5600 ext.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Radnor, PA via: 610-688-5600 ext.
 144 or 146 for building; 215-542-9977 for electrical through United Inspection Agency.
 Minimum 72-hour notice is required; no work on Sundays or legal holidays.